zenustech/zeno/BUILD.md

 > Please replace the `[path to vcpkg]` here to the path where we previously cloned vcpkg, for example: `C:/Users/Administrator/vcpkg`, with `\\` replaced by `/` **even if you are on Windows** to make CMake happy.

-> CLion users on Windows may also want to append the `-GNinja` option for parallel build. (`MSBuild` only use 1 CPU core for CMake targets...)
+> CLion users may also want to append the `-GNinja` option for parallel build. (`MSBuild` only use 1 CPU core for CMake targets...)

 Starts to build (`8` here means using 8 CPU cores):